MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 ![A data science project](http://www.creativetourist.com/cms/wp-content/uploads/2016/01/PHM-Grafters-Industrial-society-in-image-and-word-@-Peoples-History-Mus)

 While I They have a) skipped the important first step of collecting data (it has to come from somewhere), and b) looped the "Understanding" phase.
 I would also argue that visualization is an important tool that applies to exploring, modeling, and communicating...it's not constrained to being a single step in the "Understanding" component.

+Each of the five components separately:

+#### Collecting data

+#### Data carpentry

+Mimno

+#### Exploratory data analysis

+Tukey

+#### Data modeling

+Advanced statistical methods

+Where computing power has really changed the game; expanded possibilities of techniques such as K-NN and Monte Carlo

+#### Data visualization

+An important component of understanding your data at the EDA and modeling, and in how the data's meaning is communicated

+#### Communication

 ### I didn't make this up